orgqazaq/keyboards/README.md

 ### **Introduction / Project Overview / Scope**

 Given the efforts of the Kazakh government in terms of latinisation, a need arises for the creation of fonts that integrate the new alphabet so it can be used easier, leveraging easier integration.
-VivaRado was recently contracted to update Advent font, an endeavour resulting in the creation of VRD Tpography Library, a set of tools for dealing with fonts.
-This allong with existing technology gave rise to the idea of Qazaq.org, a portal that will initially provide access to typographic elements, and later expand to more sectors to be identifieed in the future.
+This allong with existing technology gave rise to the idea of Qazaq.org, a portal that will initially provide access to typographic elements, and later expand to more sectors to be identified in the future.

 ---